Lakri99/Programming-exercises-NLP/README.md

 # Programming-exercises-NLP for SNLP Summer 2020
-Each folder consists of the
+Each assignment consists of
-1. Problem statemnet (PDF)
+1. Problem statement (PDF)
-2. Source code folder that contains the solutions
+2. Implementation Source code folder
 3. Analysis (PDF) of the results.

 #  Requirements